Tidier Books | Paperless Bookkeeping for Small Businesses

 • 3 min read

-As an Ontario-based business, charging and remitting the right sales tax is important — not just on local sales, but on sales and expenses that involve customers or suppliers outside Ontario.
-The rules are simple once you understand the “place of supply” concept and how input tax credits (ITCs) work when you pay GST/HST on business expenses.
+As an Ontario-based business, charging and remitting the right sales tax is crucial.
+This applies not only to local sales but also to transactions involving customers or suppliers outside Ontario.
+Understanding the “place of supply” concept and how input tax credits (ITCs) work when you pay GST/HST on business expenses is essential.

 • How to determine which tax to charge on out-of-province sales